ddcolossus-pi/Chat_Application/README.md

-This is a spring boot application of library management system.
+It's a springboot project for Group Chatting application .